 02. A Heartbreaking Work of Staggering Genius

 The book that I have most treasured, and that has perhaps influenced me most.
-In the main, A Heartbreaking Work of Staggering Genius (opens in new tab) is a memoir about a point in Dave Eggers’ life where both his parents passed and he and his sister were left with their younger brother.
+In the main, is a memoir about a point in Dave Eggers’ life where both his parents passed and he and his sister were left with their younger brother.
 Now, what sounds like a grim start to a book is actually a beautifully warm story, one that’s enlightening, exposing, and empathically told.
 Eggers’ wit and prose are sharp, funny, meandering, and groundbreaking.
 It showed to me that writing doesn’t always have to be concrete in its form and function and that play is possible.
 It’s quite a tome, but worth the stretch.

 03. Le Larousse Des Desserts